 Management fees depend primarily on the type of asset management.
 Passively managed funds have low management fees regardless of their organizational structure.
 Management fees for actively managed funds are much higher.

-Open-end funds pay their distributors and their transfer agents fees to market their funds, maintain their shareholder accounts, and handle cash transactions.
+Open-end funds pay fees to their distributors and their transfer agents to market their funds, maintain their shareholder accounts, and handle cash transactions.
 These processes often require large organizations that can correspond with shareholders by mail, phone, and over the Internet.

 In contrast, the shares and units of closed-end funds, ETFs, and UITs trade in organized security markets.
 These investment companies therefore do not need to provide many services to their investors.
 Instead, the investors’ brokers account for their holdings, and arrange and settle their trades.